flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210204-fbi-miami-special-agent-in-charge-george-piro-on-the-killing-of-two-fbi-agents-in-southern/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    "Dan and Laura left home this morning to carry out the mission they signed up for and loved to do—to keep the American people safe.
+    Dan and Laura left home this morning to carry out the mission they signed up for and loved to do—to keep the American people safe.
 They were valuable members of our team.
 They will forever be heroes.
-We will always honor their ultimate sacrifice."
+We will always honor their ultimate sacrifice.

 ---
 Special Agents Laura Schwartzenberger (43) and Daniel Alfin (36), were killed and three other FBI officers were injured when a suspect opened fire while the agents attempted to execute a search warrant for a “_violent crimes against children investigation_” in Sunrise, Florida.
 The suspect also died.